 Avoiding irritation and sweating as well as staying cool are all key in caring for eczema-prone skin.
 Choosing the right clothes can help!

-4) Use Hypoallergenic Laundry Detergent
+4) Use Gentle Laundry Detergent

 We already mentioned the importance of choosing a gentle lotion, hand soap, and body wash, but when you’re up against eczema, take it a step further.